Juan del Granado: Biography

 In 1993, del Granado was elected to Congress as a member of the party Movimiento Bolivia Libre.
 As a congressman, he served as the Chairman of the Human Rights Committee, where he was a tireless voice in defense of human rights.
 He also served on the Constitutional Committee, where he called for the enactment of laws which prompted the creation of Bolivia’s Ombudsman, the Constitutional Court and the Judicial Council.

 He has been a member of the Andean Commission of Jurists since 1996.
 He has published several books, analyses and reports on government transparency and has received several awards from human rights institutions and civil society.

 In 1999, he founded the Movement without Fear (Movimiento Sin Miedo); the party won La Paz's municipal elections that year.
 A tireless advocate of accountability and oversight, mayor del Granado cleaned up the city government and fought corruption.
 He also implemented major projects in the city.
 In 2004, he cruised to re-election, and his supporters won six of the eleven city council seats.

 He was succeeded as Mayor by Luis Revilla on 31 May 2010.

+After a long period out of political office, del Granado had his party, the MSM, join the Unity coalition of presidential candidate Samuel Doria Medina ahead of the 2025 Bolivian general election, and was subsequently elected to the Chamber of Deputies with the MSM.